Parassharmaa/cmdo/README.md

 ## Overview

-This utility script allows users to generate terminal commands.
+This utility script allows users to generate terminal commands using natural language descriptions.

 ### Installation